December 2019 Waste Management

 FREE STORE - Fall/Winter Hours - Oct.
 1st through Mar.
 31st

 LASQUETI LANDFILL: CLOSED.
-Permanently starting December 1st, 2019.
+PERMANENTLY.

 RE-USE CLASSIFIEDS: post furniture and building materials at lasqueti.ca or Facebook’s Lasqueti Hotwire.

 RETURN-IT BEVERAGE DEPOT: front left of Free Store.
 Accepts refundables: beer cans, cider and coconut water cans; boxed wine cartons; water jugs; and tetra juice paks.
 NO milk containers (take to Recycling).
 Bottles of any kind are no longer accepted.
 Open 24/7.

 VISITORS AND GUESTS: please encourage them to take residual waste and recycling off the island.
 Bring it on.
 Take it Off.

 CHIRSTMAS BIRD COUNT

 The annual Christmas Bird Count will be held on Monday, 30 December.
 To get an organized list of the expected species, please contact Sheila at 8884 or email@example.com.
 For more information about joining a group, new routes, etc. please contact either Sheila or Marti at 8879.